617076674/Reading-Notes/Spring学习之旅.md

 This method is declared on the `ConfigurableBeanFactory` interface, which is available through the `BeanFactory` property on most of the concrete `ApplicationContext` implementations that ship with Spring.

 The first argument to the `registerScope(...)` method is the unique name associated with a scope.
-Excmples of such names in the Spring container itself are `singleton` and `prototype`.
+Examples of such names in the Spring container itself are `singleton` and `prototype`.
 The second argument to the `registerScope(...)` method is an actual instance of the custom `Scope` implementation that you wish to register and use.

 Suppose that you write your custom `Scope` implementation, and then register it as shown in the next example.